reposekdz/reponse-bus-booking/running.md

 npm install
 ```

+### Step 3: Configure Environment Variables
+1. Create a file named `.env.local` in the project's root directory.
+2. Add your VAPID public key for web push notifications.
+You can generate one using various online tools or libraries.

+    ```env
+    # Replace with your actual VAPID public key
+    VITE_VAPID_PUBLIC_KEY=YOUR_VAPID_PUBLIC_KEY_HERE
+    ```

-### Step 3: Run the Development Server
+### Step 4: Run the Development Server
-This command will start the Vite development server, which will automatically proxy API requests to your backend.
+This command will start the Vite development server, which will automatically proxy API requests to your backend thanks to the `vite.config.ts` file.

 ```bash
 npm run dev